Congenital Myotonia (CM) In Nigerian Dwarf Goats

 What We ARE Going to Do

-As a responsible breeder, we will do our part and begin testing our herd so that we can make better decisions moving forward.
+As a responsible breeder, we will do our part and test our herd so that we can make better decisions moving forward.
 Testing is a great tool to use but it does come as an added expense.
-Our goal will be to eventually have all goats in the herd tested and offspring will then have a status based on parent results.
-Individual results will be updated on each goat’s page as we get the results.
+Individual results are listed on each goat’s page.

-You can follow our testing status and results on our Google Sheet – GHF CM Testing.
+You can also see our full list of results on our Google Sheet – GHF CM Testing.
 We want to be open about our results and welcome any questions that you may have.

-We have decided to utilize the CM testing offered by GenSol Diagnostics.
+We have been utilizing the CM testing offered by GenSol Diagnostics.
 GenSol is a lab used heavily by other species breeders and comes at a fraction of the cost of testing through ADGA/UC Davis.
-By using GenSol, we can get our herd tested prior to our spring 2026 kidding season, ensuring that all kids will have a status.
 If you would like to consider GenSol Diagnostics, they offer a referral program – just Contact Us with your email address and we can send you our referral code.
 You save $25 off your tests and so do we!

 What You Can Do